CartoDB/cartodb/doc/manual/source/install.rst

         export C_INCLUDE_PATH=/usr/include/gdal
         export PATH=$PATH:/usr/include/gdal

   After this, re-run the pip install command, and it should work.
+If gdal keeps failing, see more information here: http://gis.stackexchange.com/questions/28966/python-gdal-package-missing-header-file-when-installing-via-pip

 * Add the grunt command to the PATH